 Charity alone is not the answer.
-The charitable sector provides important but insufficient resources to meet the substantial needs of those experiencing food insecurity in this country.
-Only the government has the capacity to solve a problem with the magnitude of hunger.
+The charitable sector provides important but insufficient resources to support those experiencing food insecurity in this country.
+But only the government has the capacity to solve a problem with the magnitude of hunger - and each of us carries the responsibility to see that goal brought to fruition.